Kotlin/KEEP/proposals/stdlib/long-ariphmetics.md

 ## Placement

-* Standard Library, `java.math`, since there is already a part of the prosed API for [BigInteger](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/java.math.-big-integer/), [BigDecimal](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/java.math.-big-decimal/)
+* Standard Library, `java.math`, since there is already a part of the prosed API for [BigInteger](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/java.math.-big-integer/) and [BigDecimal](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/java.math.-big-decimal/)

-* `kotlinx.science` for level-3 and level-4

 ## Reference implementation

-Every next level implies functions from all the previous ones.

 Some of the following functions already implemented in the stdlib, but listed here to provide the whole picture.
 Those functions are marked with `/* implemented */`.

-####Implementation notes:
+>Implementation notes:
+>
-    -Boxing of primitives should not be a concern -Conversion between `BigInteger` and `BigDouble` has no cost except for the obvious creating of new objects -`BigInteger is Number`, so generic functions accepting `Number` may clash with something else
+> - Boxing of primitives should not be a concern
+> - Conversion between `BigInteger` and `BigDouble` has no cost except for the obvious creating of a new object

-###level 1
-39 methods, 12 already implemented
+> - `Number` is an open class, so generic functions accepting `Number` may clash with something else
+> (JDK) Note: For values other than float and double NaN and ±Infinity, this constructor is compatible with the values returned by Float.toString(float) and Double.toString(double).
+This is generally the preferred way to convert a float or double into a BigDecimal, as it doesn't suffer from the unpredictability of the BigDecimal(double) constructor.

-#### BigInteger (20, 5)
+#### BigInteger:

     BigInteger.plus(BigInteger)   /* implemented */
     BigInteger.minus(BigInteger)  /* implemented */
-    BigInteger.times(BigInteger)  /* implemented */  // optimize for TEN
+    BigInteger.times(BigInteger)  /* implemented */  // optimize for TEN^n
-    BigInteger.div(BigInteger)    /* implemented */  // optimize for TEN
+    BigInteger.div(BigInteger)    /* implemented */  // optimize for TEN^n
-    BigInteger.mod(BigInteger)                       // optimize for TEN, also use `BigInteger#mod`
+    BigInteger.mod(BigInteger)                       // optimize for TEN^n, also use `BigInteger#mod`
     BigInteger.unaryMinus()       /* implemented */
     BigInteger.unaryPlus()